jeremyolliver/cookbook-canary/README.md

-# canary-cookbook
+# cookbook-canary

-This cookbook installs canaryd and sensord from source
+This cookbook installs canaryd and sensord from source.
+This cookbook is still a work in progress.
+Contributions, forks and re-use welcome.

 ## Supported Platforms